Domestic Assault, Felony Assault, Crimes with Domestic Relationship

 “Hell hath no fury like a lover scorned?”
 Is there truth in that ancient experience?
 Emotions can run high, especially with alcohol, in relationships as people try to work out their conflicts.

 Motives can change: Sometimes we feel hate, revenge, “sour grapes.”
 And we can feel anger.
 Power and control issues can turn a person against their loved one – even motivate a false claim against them.
 We may regret a hot moment, in a 911 call or an initial report to responding police officers.
-We may later recant an initial false report.
+And we may later recant an initial false report.

 And some even make a false claim as a twisted way of maintaining a connection, though a destructive one.